⌘+k ctrl+k

 In files that do not have a header row, the column names are generated as column0, column1, etc.

 Note that headers cannot be detected correctly if all columns are of type VARCHAR – as in this case the system cannot distinguish the header row from the other rows in the file.
-In this case the system assumes the file has no header.
-This can be overridden using the header option.
+In this case, the system assumes the file has a header.
+This can be overridden by setting the header option to false.

 Dates and Timestamps